Close Menu

 Our pink poodle has never had cleaner teeth.

-Grab a plushie with a distinct mouth area if you want to play the dentist game.
+Pro tip: Grab a plushie with a distinct mouth area if you want to play the dentist game.

 A Simple Plastic Stool

-I cannot overstate how useful this is.
-In our house, the red stool is a podium for speeches, a patient’s chair, and a parking garage for toy cars.
+In our house, the red stool is a podium for speeches, a patient chair, and a parking garage for toy cars.

 A Heavy Work Basket

-We use a plain plastic laundry basket.
-Pediatric occupational therapists often recommend “heavy work,” basically activities that push or pull against the body, to help toddlers burn energy and self-regulate.
+Pediatric occupational therapists often recommend heavy work activities, which are tasks that push or pull against the body, to help toddlers burn energy and self-regulate.

 Carrying toys from room to room does exactly that.
-It also inevitably becomes a hat.

-A Mixed Fleet of Vehicles
+A Mixed Fleet of Toy Vehicles

-You don’t need a matching set.
 Our collection is all over the place: yellow excavators, blue police jeeps, red race cars.

-The variety actually helps.
-You can ask them to line the trucks up by size or park all the yellow ones in the basket.
+You can ask your toddler to line the trucks up by size or park all the yellow ones in the basket.

 A Kitchen Drum Set

-Skip the toy instruments.
-A shallow metal pan and a few plastic bowls make the best sounds, and they’ll bang on them for longer than you’d expect.
+A shallow metal pan and a few plastic bowls make the best sounds, and your toddler will bang on them far longer than you would expect.

 A Real Broom

-Toy brooms are cute, but toddlers want to use what you use.
-There’s something about the resistance of a real broom that keeps them focused way longer than a flimsy plastic version.
+There is something about the resistance of a real broom that keeps them focused way longer than a flimsy plastic version.

-Two-year-olds have the attention span of a goldfish on espresso.
 They want to be independent, but they also want you watching them.

-• Things that mimic real adult work, so they feel important.
+• Things that mimic real adult work, so they feel important

 • Sensory activities that are genuinely engaging